Kitware/vtk-book/VTKBook/05Chapter5.md

   <figcaption style="color:blue"><b>Figure 5-16</b>.Inheritance hierarchy for representing dataset attributes.</figcaption>
 </figure>

-To represent dataset attributes we use the organizing classes vtkPointData and vtkCellData, both of which are subclasses of the class vtkFieldData as shown in **Figure 5-16**.
+To represent dataset attributes we use the organizing classes vtkPointData and vtkCellData, both of which are subclasses of the class vtkFieldData as shown in {ref}`Figure 5-16 <Figure-5-16>`.
 The class vtkDataSetAttributes serves to coordinate the movement of data from one process object to the next.
 It provides methods for copying, interpolating, and moving data between input and output.

 Another important feature of vtkDataSetAttributes is that it provides the ability to assign a data array to represent a particular data attribute.
 For example, the method SetScalars() is used to specify which data array is to be treated as the scalars in the field.